Two villagers 'mistakenly' shot at by Army in Arunachal's Tirap | Law-Order

 A day later, the NSCN said that of the two people killed, one was its office-bearer, while the other was a civilian.

-While Armed Forces (Special Powers) Act or AFSPA was withdrawn from certain parts of Nagaland, Assam and Manipur on Thursday, the Centre on Friday extended the law in three districts of Arunachal Pradesh, including Tirap, for another six months till September 30.
+While AFSPA was withdrawn from certain parts of Nagaland, Assam and Manipur on Thursday, the Centre on Friday extended the law in three districts of Arunachal Pradesh, including Tirap, for another six months till September 30.

 The AFSPA empowers security forces with powers to arrest without warrants, search premises, and fire after warning.